Byzantine Dress - Palace of the Porphyrogenitus, aka Tekfur Saray

 The Byzantines knew their court and popular dress for men was not ancient Greek, but they thought it pre-dated Alexander the Great in the court of Persia.

 Constantinople was a huge market for both new and used clothing.
 Tailoring clothes in fabrics like silk and linen, often combined in the same dress or tunic, required enormous skill and the space to cut the patterns.
 Every fabric was different and the cutting of patterns in one direction or another mattered.
 In the case of silk you needed a lot of it to make a kaftan or a dress like Constantine and Eirene are wearing.
-Since silk was custom woven the sizes and lengths of pieces was standard in Byzantine weaveries.
-The quality of the silk, the weave and its thickness did vary, so Byzantine tailors had to be experts in it and every other fabric or thread they used.
-So, in Byzantium tailoring clothes was a professional business and not a DYI affair.
-The making of clothes required lots of room, which private homes didn't have and as a highly urban society Byzantine consumers did not have direct access to the materials used in making and dyeing of yarns.
+Most commercial silk was woven by home workers in standard sizes.
+Weavers could be men or women.
+Some were organized into cooperatives and were clustered in certain neighborhoods.
+In the 12th century there were thousands of home weavers working in the city.
+Weaving was considered an esteemed, professional craft and weavers had to keep up on the latest patterns and trends in popular colors.
+Middlemen bought the silk from them and sold it in big bundles for export or the domestic production of clothes.
+The quality of the silk, the weave and its thickness varied, so Byzantine tailors had to be experts in working with it.
+In Byzantium tailoring clothes was a professional business and not a DYI affair.
+The making of clothes required lots of room, which private homes didn't have and as a highly urban society Byzantine weavers did not have direct access to the materials used in making and dyeing of yarns.

 There were ceremonial occasions when the merchants, guilds and common people were required to dress up in fancy outfits.
 There could be thousands of people involved.
 If the guilds could not supply these the Imperial court had thousands of silk outfits in storage that they checked out to the public to wear.
 These were not always kept in the best condition and could be 100 years old.
 Foreigners were shocked to see processions of thousands of people - all in tattered, ill-fitting or worn silk costumes.